A dirty gas grill sits open.

 3. Clean the inside of the grill lid with soap and a steel brush.

-4. Use either a grill brush or grill degreaser to clean heat shields that sit over the burner tubes.
+4. Use a grill brush or degreaser to clean the heat shields over the burner tubes.
 If the shields are ceramic, avoid using a degreaser.

 5. Dry everything thoroughly with a rag to prevent rust.